Marlon King: Early career

+King signed for First Division side Gillingham in July 2000 for £255,000.
+In August 2001 he signed a new four-year contract with the Kent side.

+In May 2002 King was jailed for 18 months for driving a stolen car, but returned to the Gillingham team in October 2002 after he was released on appeal.

+In his three years with the club he scored 40 goals in 101 league appearances, finishing as their top scorer for consecutive seasons.

 Nottingham Forest

-King left Priestfield to join Nottingham Forest in 2003 for a fee of £950,000.
+King left Priestfield to join Nottingham Forest in November 2003 for a fee of £950,000.
 He scored 15 goals in 57 games.
 He struggled to win over the fans at Nottingham Forest, before netting an injury-time winning goal in an emotional match against West Ham United, the first after the death of Brian Clough.

 King was loaned to Leeds United in March 2005 for the remainder of the 2004–05 season.
 Whilst at Leeds, manager Kevin Blackwell mainly played King out of position on the wing, and as a result King failed to net a single goal for Leeds, including missing a penalty kick against Leicester City.
 In total he played nine games for Leeds and returned to Nottingham Forest in the summer of 2005 after his loan spell ended.